THE

 ARCHIVE//

-Nick Hedges has been a documentary photographer for nearly 50 years.
-He has worked in the field of social affairs with a number of voluntary organisations.
+Nick Hedges (1943 - 2025) was a documentary photographer for nearly 50 years.
+He worked in the field of social affairs with a number of voluntary organisations.
 His work is in the collections of the National Media Museum, the Victoria and Albert Museum, and is archived at the Central Library, Birmingham.

 ABOUT THE WORK